Psychoplastogen: Clinical development

-Several psychoplastogens have either been approved or are in development for the treatment of a variety of brain disorders associated with neuronal atrophy where neuroplasticity can elicit beneficial effects.
+Several psychoplastogens have either been approved (ketamine, spravato) or are in development for the treatment of a variety of brain disorders associated with neuronal atrophy where neuroplasticity can elicit beneficial effects (psilocybin, DMT, zalsupindole, etc.).

 Esketamine, sold under the brand name Spravato and produced by Janssen Pharmaceuticals, was approved by the FDA in March 2019 for the treatment of Treatment-Resistant Depression (TRD) and suicidal ideation.
 As of 2022, it is the only psychoplastogen approved in the US for the treatment of a neuropsychiatric disorder.
 Esketamine is the S(+) enantiomer of ketamine and functions as an NMDA receptor antagonist.

 Other psychoplastogens that are being investigated in the clinic include: